-Now, to keep this guide simple, I'll only be illustrating Method 2 below as it is simply the easiest way for beginners.
-Note that Method 2 should work for most currencies except USD - currencies like SGD, EUR, GBP, will work.
+Now, to keep this guide simple, I'll only be illustrating Method 2 below as it is simply the easiest way for beginners and works for almost all international currencies (e.g. USD, EUR, GBP, HKD, etc.).

 You can also opt for other fintech players like BigPay, InstaReM, etc. depending on your preferences.
 I personally choose Wise as they typically the fastest transfer with competitive enough rates for most of the time.
-Though sometimes other Fintech players may have better rate - so there's no harm to compare rates before your transfer especially if you are using Method 3.
+Though sometimes other Fintech players may have better rates - so there's no harm to compare rates before your transfer especially if you are using Method 3.

 Login to your Interactive Brokers account.
-If your account application hasn't been approved, you can see the "Fund Your Account" button in your Application Status dashboard.
-Otherwise, if you already have a fully-activated account, just log-in and access "Transfer & Pay" section and find the "Transfer Funds" button and you'll see this shiny new button to Transfer from Wise Balance
+If your account application hasn't been approved yet, you can see the "Fund Your Account" button in your Application Status dashboard.
+Otherwise, if you already have a fully-activated account, just log-in and access the "Transfer & Pay" section and find the "Transfer Funds" button and you'll see this shiny new button to Transfer from Wise Balance

 When everything is ready, before you start trading - make sure to change your account pricing model to Tiered Pricing instead of Fixed Pricing as it works better for most of us unless your trade size is huge enough to leverage the Fixed Pricing model.